UoB-COMSM0166/2026-group-27/README.md

 * Hostile Environment: The city is not empty; players must dodge active "enemies" that deplete their health upon contact.
 This transforms the maze from a spatial puzzle into a tactical survival challenge where health management is as critical as navigation.

-* Modular "Pod" Transportation: To counter the maze’s complexity, we implemented a transportation system using pods scattered throughout the map.
-These allow for rapid repositioning, adding a layer of strategic "risk vs. reward" as players decide whether to seek out a pod or stick to their current path.
+* Teleportation: To counter the maze’s complexity, we implemented transportation through portals scattered around the map.
+These allow for rapid repositioning, adding a layer of strategic "risk vs. reward" as players can decide whether to go through a portal or stick to their current path.

-* Dynamic Visibility: In specialized "Dark Maps," the gameplay shifts entirely.
+* Dynamic Visibility: In specialised "Dark Maps," the gameplay shifts entirely.
 Players must find and manage a torch and physical map pick-ups to see, forcing them to rely on memory and limited visual cues rather than simple trial and error.